 The next chart shows the amount of material received by the department by material type.
-The department tracks four (4) waste materials:
+The department tracks four (4) major waste materials:

-- Compacted waste
+- Compacted waste.

-- ► Non-compacted waste
+- Non-compacted waste or household waste.

-- ► Construction/demolition waste
+- ► Construction/demolition waste.

-- ► Recyclable wood, Leaves/Christmas trees
+- ▶ Recyclable Organic Wastes such as wood, leaves and Christmas trees.

-The following chart is a comparison of the total number of cubic yards received at the landfill over a 8 year period.
+The following chart is a comparison of the total number of cubic yards disposed in the landfill over a 8-year period.
+This chart excludes the recycled wood waste, leaves and Christmas trees.